 I am happy to administer medication provided by you, please see my Medicine Policy.

 If I am unable to work on a contracted day, I will make contact with you the night before or in the morning as early as possible to advise you that I will be unable to care for your child.
-If you require emergency childcare, please discuss this with me and I can provide you the details of my emergency cover.

 I will also contact you if one of my own children is not well, inform you of the illness/symptoms and if I am able to work.
 This then allows you to make an informed decision as to whether to bring your child or not, if you require emergency childcare I can provide you with the details of my back-up childminders.